 This course provides an introduction to the functions of information systems and how systems aid firms in creating value while maximizing efficiency and increasing competitiveness.
 Students evaluate systems design, database management, networking communications, security, privacy, policy, legal and ethical issues associated with technology.

-This course focuses on decision-making and controlling the allocations of personnel, materials, and machine utilization in a manufacturing environment.
-It addresses issues related to the handling and control of materials, inventory, purchasing, and quality control.
-Students study about setting standards and developing skills in estimating, forecasting, and scheduling.
+Decision-making and control of the allocation of personnel, materials, and machine utilization in a manufacturing environment.
+The course addresses issues related to the handling and control of materials, inventory, purchasing, and quality control.

-This course presents a survey of issues in international business.
+Survey of issues in international business.
 Students investigate major topics in globalization.
 The focus is on managing and engaging in ethical business practices in an international environment, understanding the global monetary system, and developing an international perspective.
-The course evaluates production, marketing, competition, trade, global institutions, political structures, supply chain, finance, human resources, and cross-cultural interactions.
+Students evaluate trade, global institutions, political structures, supply chain processes, and cross-cultural interactions.

-Studies the primary theories and principles of leadership and how to apply the principles across a multinational organization.
-Students come to realize that people, their abilities, and talents serve as the most valuable organizational asset.
-Students work to develop; a personal philosophy of leadership, evaluate how to motivate employees, develop the ability to inspire leadership qualities in others and the process of creating a shared vision.
+Examination of the primary theories and principles of leadership within culturally diverse business contexts.
+Students develop a personal philosophy of leadership, evaluate how to motivate employees, and develop strategies to inspire leadership qualities in others through the creation of a shared vision.
 Students cannot earn credit for both LEAD 320 and MGT 460.

 Tell us a little more about yourself to receive additional information about LAPU.